pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       If copying from :data:`CS_GRAY` to :data:`CS_RGB`, the source gray-shade value will be put into each of the three rgb component bytes.
 If the other way round, ``(r + g + b) / 3`` will be taken as the gray-shade value of the target.

       Between ``irect`` and the target pixmap's rectangle, an "intersection" is calculated at first.
 Then the corresponding data of this intersection are being copied.
-If the intersection is empty, nothing will happen.
+If this intersection is empty, nothing will happen.

       If you want your ``source`` pixmap image to land at a specific target position, set its ``x`` and ``y`` attributes to the top left point of the desired rectangle before copying.
 See the example below for how this works.

-      :arg source: The pixmap from where to copy.
+      :arg source: source pixmap.
       :type source: :ref:`Pixmap`

       :arg irect: The area to be copied.